open-feature/community/README.md

 ## Logos and Brand Guide

-The OpenFeature logos and brand guide can be found in the [CNCF artwork repository](https://github.com/cncf/artwork/tree/master/projects/openfeature).
+The OpenFeature logos and brand guide can be found in the [branding guidelines](./branding-guidelines.md).

 ## Special Interest Groups